 — How much does South Carolina spend annually on paving?
 (About $415 million.
 To keep up with needs, that figure should be $900 million.)

 But there’s another cost, a human one.
 S.C.
-Transportation Secretary Christy Hall laid it out during her address at HLAD.
+Department of Transportation Secretary Christy Hall laid it out during her address at HLAD.
 Hall addressed local officials immediately after delivering her State of the SCDOT presentation to the S.C.
 Senate Transportation Committee.

 Over the past five years in the state’s rural areas, 6,812 crashes have resulted in either a fatality or serious injury.
 That’s enough to earn South Carolina a tragic No. 1 national ranking.